 We further linked the enhancers and promoters with their associated transcription factors (TF) to construct extended regulatory networks.
 First, we built tissue-specific distal and proximal TF regulatory networks by linking TF to genes, either directly by TF-promoter interactions or indirectly via TF-to-enhancer-to-gene interactions (Fig1 B).
 We then pruned these networks to include only the strongest edges using another signal shape algorithm called TIP \{cite 22039215}.
 In paired "tumor-normal" cell lines, we measured the signed, fractional number of edges changing, the rewiring index, and ranked TFs by this.
 In addition, we merged our cell-type-specific networks to get a generalized network for pan-cancer analysis.
 For each network, we then arranged all regulators into a hierarchy.
 TFs are placed into different levels of the hierarchy to the degree which they directly regulate the expression of other TFs \{cite 25880651} or are in turn regulated by them.
 We use a simulated annealing procedure to search for the placement that maximizes the number of downward flowing edges.
 A final hierarchal network structure is shown in Fig1 D. This shows how highly mutated TFs tend to sit at the bottom of the hierarchy and those associated with large expression changes at the top.

-Multi-level data integration better enables recurrent variant analysis in cancer
+Multi-level data integration enables better (accurate?) recurrent variant analysis in cancer

 One of the most powerful ways of identifying key elements and functional mutations in cancer is with recurrence analysis to discover regions with greater mutational burden than expected.
 However, mutational processes can be influenced by confounding factors (in the form of both external genomic factors and local sequence context effects), which can result in many false positives or negatives without appropriate correction \{cite 23770567}.
 In addition, traditional methods often neglect the natural association of mutations among different types of linked annotations (eg a gene body and its linked enhancer) and evaluate regions separately.
 Consequently, they sometimes fail to identify mutational signals from distributed yet biologically relevant genomic regions, thereby limiting interpretation.